qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory
 3. Activate the plugin from the Plugins menu within the WordPress admin
 4. Enter your Universal Analytics ID for the plugin to enable the tracking code
-5. Enable the required features
-5. Accept the Privacy Policy of the Plugin

 == Screenshots ==
 1. Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings.
 Also, add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment;